cybex-gmbh/laravel-transmorpher-client/README.md

 #### Identifier

 To uniquely identify media, an identifier is passed to the Transmorpher media server.
-This identifier consists of a motif, a morphable id and a morph alias by default.
+This identifier consists of the following:
+ - motif: name for the media in the model
+ - model id
+ - an alias (by default the morph alias is used)

-Instead of using the morph alias, you can add the property `transmorpherAlias` to your model, which will then be used for the identifier.
+Instead of using the morph alias, you can add the property `$transmorpherAlias` to your model, which will then be used for the identifier.

 ```php
 class YourModel extends Model implements HasTransmorpherMediaInterface